extragoodlabs/security-workshop/README.md

 # Unauthorized
 ```

 Finally, we'll secure the token endpoint using our token secret.
-We don't want just any John to be able to generate a token.
+We don't want just any John or Jane to be able to generate a token.
 Typically this endpoint would be secured with another authentication scheme, like a password login.
 For this exercise we'll just reuse the token signing secret.

 Add one more authentication middleware method to [auth.js](src/api/auth.js):